Growth Mindset Picture Books for the Classroom

 These growth mindset picture books show characters using different strategies to achieve their educational and personal goals by understanding they can improve their abilities.

-Having a growth mindset helps your students achieve their educational and personal goals.
-Whereas those with a fixed mindset believe intelligence is fixed from birth and nothing they do will change it.
+A growth mindset helps students achieve their educational goals and work through difficult tasks.
+Children with a fixed mindset believe intelligence is fixed from birth, and nothing they do will change it.

-Using these picture books in your classroom will encourage discussions about a growth mindset.
-You will see characters who show:
+Using these growth mindset picture books will spark discussions about the characters who show:

 - Enthusiasm and motivation by aiming for improvement, not perfection.

 There are many reasons for having a growth mindset.
 Click on the Infographic.
 It shows the benefits for those with a growth mindset and what a fixed mindset can look like.